Iced Americano Recipe – Your Bold Guide to a Classic Cold Espresso Drink

 What Is an Iced Americano?

-An iced Americano is made by combining freshly pulled espresso with cold water and ice.
+An iced Americano is a cold espresso drink made by pouring freshly pulled espresso over ice and cold water, typically at a 1:2 ratio.
 It's the cold version of a classic Café Americano — espresso diluted with water — just served over ice instead of hot.
+The result is bold, sharp, and intensely coffee-forward, with no milk or sweetener.

 What it is not: cold brew.
 Not iced coffee.
 Not an iced latte.
 If you've ever wondered about those differences, we have a full breakdown of iced coffee vs cold brew that's worth a read.
 Here's a quick summary: